thoughtpolice/embedding-server/README.md

-# `embedding-server`: stateless sentence embedding server
+# Sentence embeddings over HTTP

 > **NB**: This is an experiment but I welcome feedback if it's useful for you!